Nasty new ransomware tactics. SIMjacking. Increased attacks on government and healthcare organisations.

 Welcome to 2020 — a year that’s expected to be ripe with threats to enterprise resilience.
-Sungard AS’ Senior Manager of Security Consulting Asher de Metz shared his predictions for the top cybersecurity and operational resilience challenges this year, with suggestions for how organizations can reduce the risks.
+Sungard AS’ Senior Manager of Security Consulting Asher de Metz shared his predictions for the top cybersecurity and operational resilience challenges this year, with suggestions for how organisations can reduce the risks.

 The current cybersecurity workforce consists of 2.8 million people worldwide.
-But an additional 4.07 million professionals are needed to close the cybersecurity skills gap, and 65% of organizations report a shortage of security talent.
+But an additional 4.07 million professionals are needed to close the cybersecurity skills gap, and 65% of organisations report a shortage of security talent.